HL7/fhir-gender-harmony/input/pagecontent/index.md

 2023-07-31       OTHER-2421         Joanie Harper                Update the first sentence of the "Vendors" section per the Jira ticket https://jira.hl7.org/browse/OTHER-2421
 2023-07-31       OTHER-2515         Joanie Harper                Update the name of the "Vendors" section to "HIT System solution providers" per the Jira ticket https://jira.hl7.org/browse/OTHER-2515
-2023-08-20       OTHER-2602         Rob McClure                  Remove Notes to balloters -->
+2023-08-20       OTHER-2602         Rob McClure                  Remove Notes to balloters 2023-08-21       OTHER-2532         Joanie Harper                Added links to the model page for the items that are In Scope
+-->

 <!-- NOTES on ballot: